Appointments & Cancellations

 We kindly request that patients arrive 15 minutes early to the scheduled appointment to update medical records.
 Please remember to bring all insurance cards, driver’s license or valid photo ID, completed patient paperwork, and copayment.
 It is helpful to have a list of any medical prescriptions prepared to expedite the visit.

-Please bring the following three completed forms to your appointment.
-If you are unable to fill them out ahead of time, plan to arrive 30 minutes early to allow time to complete them: Patient Paperwork, Office Policy, Financial Policy.
+Please bring the following two completed forms to your appointment.
+If you are unable to fill them out ahead of time, plan to arrive 30 minutes early to allow time to complete them: Patient Paperwork, Office & Financial Policy.

 We ask patients to notify our office at least 24 hours prior to cancel or reschedule an appointment.
 If we are not notified 24 hours in advance, there will be a $50 cancellation fee.